groussea/opyflow/test/Test_Brague_flood/test_opyf_LSPIV_Brague.md

 ### Citation

-This velocity extraction have been made for the paper entitled:
+This velocimetry analysis have been made for the paper entitled:

-*Comparison of streamflow estimated by image analysis (LSPIV) and by hydrologic and hydraulic modelling on the French Riviera during november 2019 flood*. by  VIGOUREUX et .al  for the *SimHydro 2021: Models for complex and global water issues - Practices and expectations 16-18 June 2021, Sophia Antipolis*
+*Comparison of streamflow estimated by image analysis (LSPIV) and by hydrologic and hydraulic modelling on the French Riviera during November 2019 flood*. by  VIGOUREUX et .al

+for the *SimHydro 2021: Models for complex and global water issues - Practices and expectations 16-18 June 2021, Sophia Antipolis*

 ### Technical informations